raspberrypilearning/comic-character/en/step_7.md

 + Toggle the switch on and off to see your website theme colours change.
 + Navigate to the `index.html` page to check that your light preference stays on.

 Great work!
-You have created a toggle slider that allows users switch from dark mode to light mode themes.
-Next, you will add a hero slider to your website and allow users navigate between each hero image using JavaScript.
+You have created a toggle slider that allows the user to switch from dark mode to light mode themes.
+Next, you will add a hero slider to your website and allow the user to navigate between each hero image using JavaScript.